Giclée Printing: The Ultimate Guide for Artists and Photographers

 Technology & Standards at The Stackhouse

-• Printers: Epson SureColor class with UltraChrome PRO12 12‑color ink-sets and and high-tech printheads.
+• Printers: Epson SureColor class with UltraChrome PRO12 12-color ink-sets and high-precision printheads.

-• Papers: Premium quality papers and canvas manufactured by industry leaders, Epson and Hahnemühle
+• Papers: Premium quality papers and canvas manufactured by Epson and Hahnemühle.

 • Workflow: Calibrated color management, white-glove handling, and protective packaging.